Tour dates: 18 – 27 November 2023

 This tour begins in Kolkata and concludes in Varanasi.

-This photography tour is for you if you:
+This photography tour is definitely for you if you:

-We explore the streets of Lebutalla, a Bengalli neighbourhood of warm, friendly people.
-Here, we’ll find the hand-pulled rickshaws of Kolkata, where these “rickshaw wallahs” transport their customers (and sometimes, goods) from one part of the neighbourhood to another.
-The work is hard and it shows on their faces and bodies.
-Our trail in Lebutalla finishes near Sealdah railway station where we will enter a market that has very special natural light funnelling in, providing dramatic lighting for photographs and street portraits.
+The streets of Lebutalla, a Bengalli neighbourhood in Kolkata.
+You’ll find the hand-pulled rickshaws of Kolkata, where these “rickshaw wallahs” transport their customers (and sometimes, goods) from one part of the neighbourhood to another.
+Lebutalla is also an older neighbourhood with beautiful old facades and windows that provide elegant backdrops for street scenes that play out before them.

 No visit to Kolkata is complete without a visit to the Mullick Ghat Flower Market, where bundles of blossoms of every conceivable colour are sold.
 These flowers in garlands and massive bundles are used in worship and devotions by Hindus.
-Part of the market runs under several bridges, where the directional and filtered light is absolutely stunning, and we will spend time here photographing people going about their daily work and activities — labourers working next to delivery trucks, rickshaw wallahs, street sweepers and porters carrying huge bundles of goods on their heads.
+Part of the market runs under several bridges, where the directional and filtered light is absolutely amazing in illuminating people going about their daily work and activities — labourers working next to delivery trucks, rickshaw wallahs, flower vendors and porters.

-Exploring the backstreets and laneways of a bazaar in Kolkata, culminating at a multi-level building which serves as a warehouse and market space for metalwork.
-The labourers here carry huge packs of metal ware on their head as they make their way through the central courtyard of the building.
-We will take the opportunity to explore the way natural light works in this courtyard and on the upper levels of the building, photographing the people living and working here.
+The metal market of Kolkata, a multi-level building which serves as a warehouse and market space for metal goods.
+The workers who also reside here carry packs of metal ware on their head as they make their way through the central courtyard of the building and up flights of steps to the upper storeys.
+This location provides opportunities for us to explore the way directional natural light works, and on how we can incorporate light and shadow in our photography of the people who live and work here.

-Photographing the mud wrestlers at their akhara (outdoor wrestling hall) near the Howrah Bridge.
+Photographing the traditional wrestlers at their akhara (outdoor wrestling hall) near the Howrah Bridge.
 These Pehalwani (wrestlers) meet early in the morning to exercise and wrestle each other in the sacred earth of their Kushti.
-You’ll have plenty of opportunities to capture environmental portraits, documentary shots of their wrestling and even their impressive displays of strengths with the Howrah bridge serving as backdrop.
+Seng and Shivam have cultivated a close relationship and friendship with these wrestlers, who will welcome our visit.
+This is a unique photographic experience, offering us a range of photography: environmental portraits, documentary shots of wrestling and even impressive feats of strengths with the Howrah Bridge as backdrop.

 Unique to Kolkata is an area called Kumartulli, where potters and clay sculptors create large effigies and idols of Hindu gods and goddesses.
 Here, narrow lanes and alleys take you past many workshops and stalls where sculptors craft these likenesses of the goddesses of the Hindu Tridevi.

-On Day 5 of the tour, we’ll catch a domestic flight from Kolkata to Varanasi.
-On arrival at Lal Bahadur Shastri International Airport in Varanasi, we will be transferred via bus and auto tuktuks to our hotel, which is located right on the main ghats of Varanasi, overlooking the holy Ganges River.
-This hotel has been selected for its location and while it may appear a little “olde worlde” and basic in comparison to the business-class hotels that most travellers are used to, its location puts us right in the thick of action on the ghats.
-You can’t ask for a better location than this!
+On Day 5 of the tour, we’ll take a domestic flight from Kolkata to Varanasi.
+On arrival at Lal Bahadur Shastri International Airport in Varanasi, we will transfer via mini bus to our hotel, which is located close to Assi Ghat (the airport is about 1 – 1.5 hours away from the ghats, depending on traffic).
+This hotel has been selected for its proximity to the thick of action on the ghats, so that the ghats are always accessible to us.

-(* Please note: price may be subject to change in the event of substantial shifts in the AUD to USD exchange rate and to changes to the cost of the internal flights outlined in the Tour Inclusions.)
+(* Please note: price may be subject to change in the event of substantial shifts in the AUD to USD exchange rate and changes to the cost of the internal flight outlined in the Tour Inclusions.)

 A deposit of AUD$1500 will secure your place on this tour.
-Deposits are due by 31 March 2020, with the balance paid by 15 October 2020.
-Note that deposits are fully refunded if the tour is cancelled due to not attaining minimum numbers.
+The balance is payable by 31 July 2023.
+Note that deposits are fully refunded if the tour is cancelled by its organisers (Venture Photography Workshops and Tours).